walkerdb/dsc_workshops/web_scraping/readme.md

 import requests
 from bs4 import BeautifulSoup

-# headers, to properly identify the scraper to the target site
+# headers, to identify the scraper to the target site
 headers = {"user-agent": "Poem scraper v.0.1 - please contact email@address.com if there are any issues"}

-# code to extract data for a single page
+# code to extract data from a single page
 def get_poem_text_from_page(web_address):
     data = requests.get(web_address, headers=headers)
     soup = BeautifulSoup(data.text)